nkmah2/Deep-Learning/README.md

 ## List of projects:
 - <a href="https://github.com/nkmah2/Convolutional-Neural-Networks/blob/master/Digit%20Recognition%20MINST%20Dataset%20CNN.ipynb">Digit Recognition - MINST Dataset</a>
-- <a href="https://github.com/nkmah2/Convolutional-Neural-Networks/blob/master/Dogs-vs-Cats-classification-CNN.ipynb">Dog vs. Cats Classification using Data Augmentaion and Dropout.</a>
+- <a href="https://github.com/nkmah2/Convolutional-Neural-Networks/blob/master/Dogs-vs-Cats-classification-CNN.ipynb">Dog vs. Cats Classification using Data Augmentaion and Dropout</a>
+- <a href="https://github.com/nkmah2/Convolutional-Neural-Networks/blob/master/Dogs-vs-Cats-classification-CNN-VGG16-Features.ipynb">Dog vs. Cats Classification using Features from a Pretrained Network (VGG16)</a>

 #### Data and code in this repository were adapted from the following resources: